olumpeter/JavaScript-Dynamic-Client-Side-Scripting/1-what-is-javascript/examples/README.md

 This example shows us that we can use JavaScript to:
 - Store useful values inside variables.
 For example, we ask for a new name to be entered then store that name in a variable called `name`.
-- Operate on pieces of text (known as &quot;strings&quot; in programming).
+- Operate on pieces of text (known as "strings" in programming).
-For example, we take the string &quot;Player 1: &quot; and join it to the name variable to create the complete text label, e.g. &quot;Player 1: Chris&quot;.
+For example, we take the string "Player 1: " and join it to the name variable to create the complete text label, e.g. "Player 1: Chris".
 - Running code in response to certain events occurring on a web page.
 For example, we used a `click` event in our example above to detect when the label is clicked and then run the code that updates the text label.